yagelna/DSP-Assignment2/README.md

-## Sarcasm Detection System using AWS - Distributed System Programming Assignment 2
+## Collocation Extraction Project using AWS - Distributed System Programming - Assignment 2
-A distributed system designed to analyze Amazon reviews, perform sentiment analysis, and detect sarcasm.
-The system utilizes AWS services such as S3, EC2, and SQS to process reviews at scale.
-Features include worker and manager instances to distribute tasks, HTML visualization of results, and integration of sentiment and named entity recognition using Stanford CoreNLP.
-The project focuses on scalability, fault tolerance, and efficient resource utilization.
+This project implements a scalable MapReduce job using Amazon Elastic MapReduce (EMR) to extract collocations from the Google Ngrams dataset.
+The solution processes large-scale data stored on S3, ensuring efficient resource management and scalability.
+Key features include custom filtering logic, handling stopwords, and generating collocation rankings for different decades based on data analysis.

 ---